eGain/egain-android-messaging/Examples/README.md

 To configure Conversation Hub, the following credentials are required:
 - Tenant clientId and clientSecret
-- Customer client app authentication credentails (username and password)
+- Customer client app authentication credentials (username and password)
 - Customer client app callback URL

 Please contact your eGain customer representative to receive the above mentioned credentials.